protontypes/open-source-in-environmental-sustainability/_sources/index.md

 The low participation of for-profit organisations and start-ups with open source business models is remarkable.
 Almost all developments focus on understanding environmental change at the state or sectoral level without examining the causes on a company level.
 Larger developments by organisations based in India and China are underrepresented or virtually nonexistent, despite the current significant emissions and environmental impacts of these countries.

 When combined with the right support, community and funding structures, OSS accelerates collaboration.
-To achieve this, several recommendations have been developed, including:
+On the basis of our analyses, we therefore make recommendations such as:
 - Strengthening the interconnectivity and knowledge exchange of the identified communities
 - Closing the knowledge gap on the environmental impact of industries and companies
 - Creating incubators and other support programmes for OSS in the field of environmental sustainability as well as dedicated funds that provide core and maintenance funding